onsi/ginkgo/index.md

 Passing the `-notify` flag on OS X will trigger desktop notifications when `ginkgo watch` triggers and completes a test run.

+### Precompiling Tests

+Ginkgo has strong support for writing integration-style acceptance tests.
+These tests are useful tools to validate that (for example) a complex distributed system is functioning correctly.
+It is often convenient to distribute these acceptance tests as standalone binaries.

+Ginkgo allows you to build such binaries with:

+    ginkgo build path/to/package

+This will produce a precompiled binary called `package.test`.
+You can then invoke `package.test` directly to run the test suite.
+Under the hood `ginkgo` is simply calling `go test -c` to compile the `package.test` binary.

+Calling `package.test` directly will run the tests in *series*.
+To run the tests in parallel you'll need the `ginkgo` cli to orchestrate the parallel nodes.
+You can run:

+    ginkgo -p path/to/package.test

+to do this.
+Since the ginkgo CLI is a single binary you can provide a parallelizable (and therefore *fast*) set of integration-style acceptance tests simply by distributing two binaries.

+> The `build` subcommand accepts a subset of the flags that `ginkgo` and `ginkgo watch` take.
+These flags are constrained to compile-time concerns such as `--cover` and `--race`.
+You can learn more via `ginkgo help build`.

+> You can cross-compile and target different platforms using the standard `GOOS` and `GOARCH` environment variables.
+So `GOOS=linux GOARCH=amd64 ginkgo build path/to/package` run on OS X will create a `package.test` binary that runs on linux.

 ### Generators

 - To bootstrap a Ginkgo test suite for the package in the current directory, run: